|

 - ADELINDE:

-Variant form of German Adelinda, meaning "noble
+Variant spelling of Old High German Adelinda, meaning "noble

 serpent."